NHL Seattle GM Ron Francis says he took alleged physical abuse by coach Bill Peters ‘very seriously’, but doesn’t say what steps he took

 “Look, I ran large companies with thousands of people, and I wouldn’t tolerate that kind of behavior from any of our management.
 And these are all very talented people.
 You don’t treat employees that way.
 You can’t be verbally or physically abusive.’’

-Karmanos sold the team to Thomas Dundon in Decemeber 2017.
+Karmanos sold the team to Thomas Dundon in December 2017.
 Dundon removed Francis as GM that spring and Peters resigned soon after.

 Francis was hired last July as NHL Seattle’s first GM.